hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 ### 13.3 Who was Raja Chadra?

-During 2005-2006, when Witzel and Farmer started opposing and denigrating Hindus and Hindu organizations involved in the California textbook improvement process as discussed above, they were banned[^106] from several online discussion groups such as the IndianCivilization and HinduCivilization yahoogroups.
-Soon thereafter however, a mysterious character named ‘Raja Chadra’ joined some of these groups, and list members discovered that this Raja Chadra (quite an unusual Indian name) was sending his messages from the same IP address as Steve Farmer!
+During 2005-2006, when Witzel and Farmer started opposing and denigrating Hindus and Hindu organizations involved in the California textbook improvement process as discussed above, they were banned[^106] from several online discussion groups such as the IndianCivilization and HinduCivilization yahoogroups.+++(5)+++) Soon thereafter however, a mysterious character named ‘Raja Chadra’ joined some of these groups, and list members discovered that this Raja Chadra (quite an unusual Indian name) was sending his messages from the same IP address as Steve Farmer!
 When this was brought to light, Farmer protested innocence and claimed that his IP address had been hijacked.
 ‘Raja Chadra’, whoever he was, then promptly unsubscribed from these lists.
 Thereafter, no one with the same IP address as Farmer ever joined these lists again.
 And Farmer still keeps complaining in his own IER list that he no longer has access to the Indian and Hindu list archives.
 We will let the reader to interpret this episode themselves!

 [^106]: